arduosoft/RawCMS/README.md

 ## Contribution

 As every open source project, we are looking for contributors.
-Any kind of help is welcome. _Just a star to the project is a lot._ If you want to contributute as developer, you can join the project by [filling out this form](https://forms.gle/dddbHWzcxypN9rpx9) or by opening an issue.
+Any kind of help is welcome. _Just a star to the project is a lot._ If you want to contributute as a developer, you can join the project by [filling out this form](https://forms.gle/dddbHWzcxypN9rpx9) or by opening an issue.
 Any other kind of contribution, from docs to tests, is also welcome.

 ## Try it